 The bottom rail of a door is like the foundation of a building.
 It encloses the door’s panels, connects the stiles, and provides crucial support and stability.

-With its unique design and texture, the bottom rail also adds a touch of personality and charm to the door’s appearance.
-Like the top rail, the bottom rail is an essential component of a well-designed and sturdy door.
+The bottom rail adds personality and charm to the door’s appearance with its unique design and texture.
+Like the top rail, the bottom rail is essential to a well-designed and sturdy door.

 Lock Rail

-The lock rail often showcases distinctive designs and patterns, making it a prominent feature of the door’s overall aesthetic.
-As such, the lock rail is a crucial and multifaceted element of a well-crafted and secure door.
+The lock rail is a major component of the door’s overall appeal since it frequently sports different shapes and patterns.
+As a result, the lock rail is a significant and versatile component of a well-made and safe door.

 Mullions